brev/numenta-web/packages/numenta.com/pages/papers/why-neurons-have-thousands-of-synapses-theory-of-sequence-memory-in-neocortex.md

 ---
 author: "Jeff Hawkins & Subutai Ahmad"
 brief: "Foundational paper describing core HTM theory for sequence memory and its relationship to the neocortex.
 Written with a neuroscience perspective, the paper explains why neurons need so many synapses and how networks of neurons can form a powerful sequence learning mechanism."
-remarks: "This is the most viewed paper in the history of Frontiers in Neural Circuits."
 category: neuroscience
 date: 2016/03/30
 hideImage: true